sophia-chehre/sophia-chehre.github.io/README.md

-# GIS & GeoAI Portfolio
+# GeoAI & GIS Portfolio

-Sophia (Zahra) Chehreghan

-Projects completed using ArcGIS Pro and GeoAI workflows.
+**Sophia Chehreghan**

+Urban Planner | Spatial Analysis | GeoAI

+This portfolio presents a collection of GeoAI and GIS projects developed using ArcGIS Pro, deep learning models, and spatial analysis workflows.

+The projects focus on:

+- Object detection in aerial imagery
+- Deep learning for geospatial analysis
+- Image segmentation
+- Spatial risk analysis

 ---